Ryan Reynolds: ‘Green Lantern’ Nearly Ended Career, Still Shortlisted For Sequel

 Speaking to actress Taraji P. Henson as part of Variety’s Actors on Actors series, Ryan Reynolds opened up about a difficult period in his acting career.
 Even though Reynolds is one of the most successful actors of 2017 thanks to his hit role in Deadpool, the actor has had a rather mixed relationship with the superhero genre.

 Green Lantern in 2011 showed disastrous critical and box office returns, and Ryan Reynolds reveals that he was even “unhirable” for quite some time after the flop.
-But the actor showed pure commitment to bringing Deadpool to screens and was awarded with high critical acclaim as a result.
+But the actor showed pure commitment to bringing Deadpool to screens, and was awarded with high critical acclaim as a result.

 Even though Green Lantern was Ryan Reynolds’ first attempt at a blockbuster after a series of mediocre comedies and supporting roles, it was rather risky for the actor to take up a leading role in a yet another superhero film in Deadpool.